 Kuala Lumpur is a well-known place for its high level of walkability.
 However, Bali is not a good island for its ease of walking around.

 Kuala Lumpur is a very walkable city.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

 Bali is generally not a very walkable island.
 There are some walkable towns and cities on the island, but many areas can be challenging to navigate on foot.

 In either Bali or Kuala Lumpur, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Bali than Kuala Lumpur because of the overall number of sights and activities.
 Usually, 5-7 days is a good amount of time for Bali, and 1-5 days is enough time in Kuala Lumpur.

-In Bali, many people enjoy the food and scuba diving and snorkeling that this lush island offers.
+In Bali, many people enjoy the food and scuba diving and snorkeling that this spiritual island offers.
 Many travelers plan to spend time hiking while in the area.
 The length of your ideal trip is an individual decision.
 With so much to do, one day is probably not enough time to see everything.

 Kuala Lumpur is a big city destination where you can fill many days.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.

 Bali is a fun place to experience.
 People often spend their time relaxing at one of the resorts.
 It will give you the chance to have new experiences.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.